 - 14. This grant shall authorize the encroachment into the protected zone of two oak trees, identified as tree numbers T-1 and T-8, associated with the repair of a wooden bridge. - 15.
-This permit shall not be effective until a site plan review is approved for the construction of all project features. - 16.
-The permittee shall comply with all conditions and requirements contained in the County of Los Angeles Forester and Fire Warden, Forestry Division ("Forester"), letter dated November 27, 2023 (attached hereto), to the satisfaction of said Division, except as otherwise required by said Division and by these conditions. - 17.
+No further oak trees beyond the two oak trees identified as T-5 and T-6 shall be removed. - 16.
+This permit shall not be effective until a site plan review is approved for the construction of all project features. - 17.
+The permittee shall comply with all conditions and requirements contained in the County of Los Angeles Forester and Fire Warden, Forestry Division ("Forester"), letter dated April 2, 2024 (attached hereto), to the satisfaction of said Division, except as otherwise required by said Division and by these conditions. - 18.
 In the event of an oak tree becoming deceased as a result of work related to this Project the permittee shall plant one healthy acorn of the same species of oak (Quercus sp.) as the deceased tree for each deceased tree.
-The acorns shall be planted within the watering zone of the deceased tree. - 18.
+The acorns shall be planted within the watering zone of the deceased tree. - 19.
 Before commencing work authorized or required by this grant, the consulting arborist shall submit a letter to the Director and Forester stating that he or she has been retained by the permittee to perform or supervise the work, and that he or she agrees to report to the Director and the Forester, any failure to fully comply with the conditions of the grant.
 The arborist shall also submit a written report on permit compliance upon completion of the work required by this grant.
-The report shall include a diagram showing the exact number and location of all mitigation trees planted as well as planting dates, if applicable. - 19.
+The report shall include a diagram showing the exact number and location of all mitigation trees planted as well as planting dates, if applicable. - 20.
 The permittee shall provide mitigation trees of the Oak genus at a rate of two to one (2:1) for any tree specified, and (10:1) for Heritage oaks, above that dies as a result of the approved encroachments.
 In addition, any tree that reaches ordinance size during the construction and monitoring period shall be included in this permit and subject to these conditions of approval.

-- 20. All replacement trees shall be planted on native undisturbed soil and shall be the same species of oak (Quercus sp.) as the removed tree.
+- 21. All replacement trees shall be planted on native undisturbed soil and shall be the same species of oak (Quercus sp.) as the removed tree.
 The location of the replacement tree shall be in the vicinity of other oak trees of the same species.
-A layer of humus and litter from beneath the canopy of the removed tree shall also be applied to the area beneath the canopies of the replacement trees to further promote the establishment of mycorrhizae within their rooting zones. - 21.
+A layer of humus and litter from beneath the canopy of the removed tree shall also be applied to the area beneath the canopies of the replacement trees to further promote the establishment of mycorrhizae within their rooting zones. - 22.
 When replacement trees are planted on disturbed soil or are not in the vicinity of the same species of oak (Quercus sp.) as the removed tree, planting shall incorporate a mycorrhizal product, either as amendment or in the first two irrigations or watering of planted trees (i.e. "mycorrhizaROOTS" or similar product) in accordance with the label's directions.
 A layer of humus and litter from beneath the canopy of the removed tree shall also be applied to the area beneath the canopies of the replacement trees to further promote the establishment of mycorrhizae within their rooting zones.